Top

 Are you interested in petitioning to be a minor’s or incapacitated adult’s legal guardian?
 The legal process for guardianship appointment can be complex, and it is best to work with an experienced lawyer on the step-by-step process.
 The guardianship attorneys at Rathdrum & Post Falls Estate Planning are friendly local advocates with years of experience serving the community.
 They can help you better understand the role and responsibilities of guardianship and help you build a strong petition for appointment.
 As your attorneys, they exist to serve you and your interests.

 Let Rathdrum & Post Falls Estate Planning guide you through your guardianship petition today.
-Schedule a free consultation to get started.
+Schedule a free consultation by calling (208) 486-0120 to get started.

 Guardianship is a legal procedure where the court appoints a competent suitable person to make legal decisions for their “ward,” who can be: